Rebellion of the Seven States: Rebel campaigns and strategies

 Liu Pi accepted the final suggestion, concerned that if he gave Tian a large force he might rebel, and that Huan's plan was too dangerous.
-Wu and Chu forces therefore concentrated against Liang, against Emperor Jing's younger brother Liu Wu, the prince of Liang, whose forces initially suffered devastating defeats, forcing Liu Wu to withdraw to his capital of Suiyang (present-day Shangqiu in Henan), which the Wu and Chu forces then proceeded to besiege.
+Wu and Chu forces therefore concentrated against the loyalist kingdom of Liang, ruled by Emperor Jing's younger brother Liu Wu, whose fief shielded the eastern entrance into the Guanzhong heartland.
+Facing the blunt of rebel assault, Liu Wu's forces initially suffered devastating defeats and was forced to withdraw into his capital Suiyang (present-day Shangqiu in Henan), which the Wu and Chu forces then proceeded to besiege.

 Emperor Jing's responses

 In accordance with instructions left by Emperor Wen, Emperor Jing commissioned Zhou Yafu as the commander of his armed forces to face the main rebel force—the joint forces of Wu and Chu.
 He commissioned Li Ji (酈寄), the Marquess of Quzhou, to attack Zhao, and Gen. Luan Bu (欒布) to try to relieve the siege of Qi.
 Dou Ying (竇嬰) was put in command of Li and Luan's forces, to coordinate them at his headquarters set at Xingyang.